RitvikSharma7/LINUXtools/README.md

-# LINUXtools
+# UNIX UTILS
-Tools for making day to day life easier while using Linux by using automation when possible.
+Simple hands on utilites implementations for Linux and diffrent favors of Unix OSes.